top of page

 • Business casual shirt and pants

 • Women’s work attire is generally quite flexible as long as it fully covers your chest.
-Wearing shorter sleeved clothing in the summer is also an option if you need to cool down but coming to work in shorts is not a good idea.
+Wearing shorter sleeved clothing in the summer is also an option if you need to cool down, but don't come to work in something like shorts.

 Japanese School Envio